BorovlevAS/dev_odoo_base_docker/README.md

 - Allocate at least 4GB RAM to Docker
 - Use volume mounts with `consistency=cached` (macOS/Windows)
-- Consider PostgreSQL 14+ for better performance
+- Consider PostgreSQL version matching your Odoo version for better performance
+  - PostgreSQL 12+ for Odoo 14
+  - PostgreSQL 14+ for Odoo 17

 ## 🐛 Troubleshooting